 Dr. William Robert Montgomery Pentland was born on the 17th of October, 1842, in Oshawa, Ontario.
 He was the 6th of 9 children born to Rev. John Pentland and his wife the former Frances Jane Montgomery.
 His father was an Anglican Minister who was born in Ireland.
 His mother was born in Jamaica.
-His siblings included, George, John, Victoria, Janette, Georgana, Alfred, Fanny and Charles.
+His siblings were; George, John, Victoria, Janette, Georgana, Alfred, Fanny and Charles.
 (William was the first child born in Canada.)

 Dr. Pentland graduated M.B. from The University of Toronto Faculty of Medicine in 1865.
 According to the 1882 Ontario Medical Register, Dr. Pentland joined the College of Physicians and Surgeons on the 6th of June, 1866.
 When he was 27 years old, he was a practicing physician in Elora, Ontario.